enygma/shieldframework/README.md

 * `session.key`: Customize the key used for the session encryption
 * `session.lock`: Enable/disable session locking (binds session to the IP+User Agent to help prevent fixation)
 * `allowed_hosts`: Array of hosts allowed to make requests (whitelisting)
+* `force_https`: Allows you to force the use of HTTPS.
+Will redirect if enabled and HTTP is detected

 How To Contribute
 --------------